🎙️

 ⚡ Actionable Takeaways

-- →Encourage portfolio companies to experiment with AI applications, but establish a system for sharing both successful and failed outcomes to foster collective learning and avoid redundant efforts.
+• Encourage portfolio companies to experiment with AI applications, sharing both successes and failures across the organization to scale effective solutions and avoid redundant efforts.

 ⏱ Timeline Breakdown